 - For example, the Illinois Student Assistance Commission is the state’s one-stop financial aid center through FAFSA, offering a comprehensive array of programs and services.
 Visit the ISAC website.

 - Another way to get a scholarship is through your county.
 For example, in Dupage County, you can apply for the Community Services Block Grant Scholarship (CSBG Scholarship) for income below 125% Federal Poverty Level.

 SUMMARY: Steps to get a scholarship in any state?

 - Make sure a junior high school student is well-connected to a school counselor.
 It’s free and provided by the school.

-- Make a list of colleges or universities to you want to apply to.
-Since the university tuition fee costs more, community college is the best option.
-After two years of primary college education, you can transfer to a university.
+- Make a list of colleges or universities to which you want to apply.
+Since the university tuition fee costs more, community college is an option.
+After two or three years of primary college education, you can transfer to a university.

 - Create a free account with FAFSA.
 All other scholarships or community college applications rely on your FAPSA assessment or SAR.
 Click HERE to apply.

 - Community college tuition costs a fraction of universities.
-Parents with low income can apply for further financial aid.
+Parents with low incomes can apply for further financial aid.

 - Consider the proximity of the school.
 In most universities, first-year students are required to stay in school dorms.
 This means you will need to spend around $1,500 a month for board and lodging on top of the tuition.

 - The best way to maximize financial aid is to get excellent grades during Junior Year.
 College application is based on Grade 11 merits, including academic and extra-curricular activities.

 - Having little money should not stop you from pursuing a degree course.
 You can take a federal or private loan to finance a college education.